 People who have this disorder may die if the cartilage in their airways collapses, blocking the flow of air, or if their heart and blood vessels are severely damaged.

 Relapsing polychondritis is diagnosed when a doctor observes at least three of the following symptoms developing over time:

 A biopsy of the affected cartilage (most often from the ear) may show characteristic abnormalities.
-Blood tests, such as the erythrocyte sedimentation rate (ESR), can detect evidence of inflammation.
+Blood tests, such as the erythrocyte sedimentation rate, can detect evidence of inflammation.
 Blood tests also reveal whether the person has a low number of red blood cells or a high number of white blood cells and whether certain antibodies are present.

-Mild relapsing polychondritis can be treated with nonsteroidal anti-inflammatory drugs (NSAIDs—see Pain: Nonsteroidal Anti-Inflammatory Drugs) or dapsone.
-In more severe cases, daily doses of prednisone are given, then tapered off as the symptoms begin to lessen.
+Mild relapsing polychondritis of the ear can be treated with nonsteroidal anti-inflammatory drugs (NSAIDs—see see Nonsteroidal Anti-Inflammatory Drugs) or dapsone.
+However, most people are given a dose of the corticosteroid prednisone that is gradually decreased as the symptoms begin to lessen.
 In some people, symptoms do not lessen, so the dose of corticosteroids cannot easily be decreased.
 These people may also be given methotrexate to reduce the need for corticosteroids.
 Sometimes very severe cases are treated with immunosuppressive drugs such as cyclosporine, cyclophosphamide, or azathioprine or drugs that inhibit a chemical called tumor necrosis factor (for example, infliximab or etanercept).
 These drugs treat the symptoms but have not been shown to alter the ultimate course of the disorder.